The Adventures of Ichabod and Mr. Toad: The Wind in the Willows

-To keep Toad out of trouble and protect Toad Hall, Ratty and Moley put him under arrest.
-However, Toad breaks free and is later arrested, getting charged for car theft.
-At his trial, Toad represents himself and calls his horse Cyril as his first witness.
+To keep him out of trouble, Rat and Mole lock Toad in his bedroom, but he escapes and is soon charged with car theft.
+At his trial, Toad represents himself, with Cyril as his first witness.
 Cyril testifies that the car which Toad was accused of taking had been stolen by a gang of weasels.
-Toad had entered a tavern where the car was parked and offered to buy the car from the gang.
-However, since Toad had no money, he instead offered to trade Toad Hall for the car.
-The prosecutor and judge show disbelief toward the statement, so Toad then calls the bartender, Mr. Winkie, as a witness.
-However, when told by Toad to explain what actually happened, Winkie claims instead that Toad had tried to sell him the stolen car.
-Toad is found guilty on the spot and sentenced to 20 years in the Tower of London.
-As the months passed by, Toad's friends make every effort to appeal his case, but to no avail.
+Unaware of this, Toad found weasels in a tavern and offered to buy the car from them, but since he had no money, he traded Toad Hall for the car.
+The court shows disbelief at the statement, so Toad calls Mr. Winky, the barman from the tavern, to testify in his favor.
+When Winky instead implicates Toad in trying to sell him the stolen car, Toad is found guilty on the spot and sentenced to imprisonment in the Tower of London.
+His friends try to appeal his case, but to no avail.